The worker Canada erased

 This fiction of being “still employed” trapped me in a legal limbo.
 I was no longer paid, yet not officially dismissed, which meant I could not qualify for unemployment benefits.
 Within days, my life collapsed: no income, creditors calling, and no recourse.

 Before resorting to formal measures, I made numerous attempts to resolve the situation amicably, requesting only the severance pay stipulated in the collective agreement.
-These efforts, directed to the chief shop steward, were consistently rebuffed.
-My email correspondence was met with summary dismissals of my contractual claims, while phone calls were met with open hostility.
-As a final attempt at a non-confrontational solution, I requested a group meeting with the other affected employees, but the steward insisted on a private, one-on-one meeting.
-That meeting, held behind the closed door of a production studio, produced no resolution, instead escalating into a non-productive confrontation where the steward asserted her authority rather than addressing the substance of my claims.
+These efforts, directed to the chief shop steward, failed to resolve the situation.
+My email correspondence was met with summary dismissals of my contractual claims, while phone calls failed to produce a resolution.

 With all informal avenues exhausted and any amicable resolution clearly impossible, the only recourse left was the proper, formal channel.